-Show Image 3A-1: Greek gods Poseidon, Ares, Aphrodite, Persephone, and Demeter
+Show image 3A-1:Greek gods Poseidon, Ares, Aphrodite, Persephone, and Demeter

-As you have learned, the ancient Greeks believed that there were many gods and goddesses responsible for the workings of the world.
+As you have learned, ancient Greeks believed that there were many gods and goddesses responsible for the workings of the world.
 There was Poseidon, the god of the sea; Ares, the god of war; and Aphrodite, the goddess of love, to name a few.

-Demeter [/dəmeeter/] [Point to Demeter in the right foreground of the picture.] was the goddess of the harvest and agriculture, or farming.
-It was because of her, the ancient Greeks believed, that fruits hung heavy on the trees, wheat grew in the fields, and vegetables ripened on the ground.
-Remember you learned in the Ancient Greek Civilization domain that Demeter was the goddess who, at Athena's request, made the olive trees green, plentiful, and strong for the ancient Greeks.
+Demeter [/də\mee\ter/] [Point to Demeter in the right foreground of the picture.] was the goddess of the harvest and agriculture, or farming.
+It was because of her, ancient Greeks believed, that fruits hung heavy on the trees, wheat grew in the fields, and vegetables ripened on the ground.
+Remember you learned in The Birthplace of Democracy: Ancient Greece domain that Demeter was the goddess who, at Athena's request, made the olive trees green, plentiful, and strong for the ancient Greeks.

-Demeter had a daughter named Persephone [/persefənee/], who was the joy of her life.
+Demeter had a daughter named Persephone [/per\sef\ə\nee/], who was the joy of her life.
 Persephone was known by all of the gods and goddesses on Mount Olympus as a beautiful girl-just like her mother-and like her mother, she was full of happiness, warmth, and light.
 As long as the two of them were together, it was summer year round.